 Linkd re-opens the question of the statutory Ecological Reserve.
 IUCMA's 2012 Ecostatus report establishes baseline aquatic ecosystem health.
 DWS publishes a Decision Support System for the Sabie and Sand River catchments.
 The WRC reports on water-quality compliance in the Lowveld.
 Pollard and du Toit document the IWRM policy–practice mismatch, then publish a guide to complexity theory in water management.
 The diagnosis is no longer academic — it is institutional, and on the record of statutory authorities.

+Fred Kruger, Brett Bennett and Maitland Seaman present a sociohydrological history of the catchment to the Savanna Science Network Meeting at Skukuza — the first synthesis that braids the scientific, social and institutional records into one narrative.
 The 2016 Ehlanzeni District Rural Development Plan locates the catchment in the regional economy.
 Then in November 2019, a short, devastating document is submitted to DEFF: Collapse of the Sand River.
 Maps, photographs, GPS-logged illegal abstraction points at Champagne, Casteel, Zoeknog, Dingleydale, Edinburgh, Orinoco, New Forest.
 Raw sewage flowing into the river at Thulamahashe.
 The statutory Ecological Reserve — the legally protected minimum flow — gone.
-What had been predicted for thirty years was now photographed.
+What had been predicted for three decades was now photographed.

 Commissioned by Sabi Sands Wildtuin, Cabanga Environmental delivers an independent environmental-legal review of the catchment.
 The report maps the National Water Act, NEMA, NEMBA, and the statutory Reserve against the observed state of the river.
 This document — prepared by Lelani Claassen, reviewed by Jane Barrett, approved by Ken van Rooyen — is where the project gets its name.